About KTH Formula Student

 participating.
 The Formula Student organisation itself is heavily formed by the industry supporting it.
 The world needs skilled, innovating engineers to solve our modern problems, such as vehicle electrification and autonomous transportation.
 Developing an electric car with driverless capabilities is therefore a highly relevant task.

 The knowledge and experience gained from this project is invaluable.
 That opinion is shared among Lamborghini, Airbus, Ferrari F1 Team, Red Bull Racing, Northvolt, Einride, Scania, Volvo, Koenigsegg and all other companies that hired our former team members.
-The only way to fully understand what Formula Student is all about is by experience it for yourself
+The only way to fully understand what Formula Student is all about is by experiencing it for yourself.

 A: You need to be a degree seeking student at KTH, all programs are welcome to apply!
 This includes any 2,3 or 5 year programmes, as well as any exchange programmes.
 Sadly PHD students are not allowed per the rules.

 A: There is no experience we require our members to have, however it is good, but not necessary, if you have read courses relevant to the system you want to develop.
 Practical experience from other student organisations or hobby projects is also a positive.

 A: The new team is generally recruited during the autumn semester, with extra recruitment as needed.
 For our one year projects we design the car during the Autumn semester and in the Spring it is manufactured.
 Testing and competing is done during the summers.

 A: While physically possible, we strongly advise against having commitments other than Formula Student and University studies.
 This includes part time jobs.
 As we want people to be dedicated to the project at hand.